Tax loss harvesting can reduce your taxes.

 PPM provides several improvements over the switchback strategy.
 First, unnecessary gains are avoided.
 Second, the parallel security (could be primary or alternate) serves as a safe harbor to minimize wash sales—not just from harvest proceeds, but any cash inflows.
 Third, the mechanism serves to protect not just harvested losses, but losses realized by the customer as well.

-PPM not only facilitates effective, daily tax loss harvesting, but also extends maximum tax-efficiency to customer-initiated transactions.
+PPM not only facilitates effective opportunities for tax loss harvesting, but also extends maximum tax-efficiency to customer-initiated transactions.
 Every customer withdrawal is a potential harvest (losses are sold first).
 And every customer deposit and dividend is routed to the parallel position that would minimize wash sales, while shoring up the target allocation.

 PPM has a preference for the primary security when rebalancing and for all cash flow events—but always subject to tax considerations.
 This is how PPM behaves under various conditions: